 Finally, your goals should be time-bound.
 For example, you may want your business to generate $25,000 of revenue within six months and $50,000 of revenue by the end of the year.
-Knowing that you have a deadline will motivate you to get started.
+Knowing you have a time-based deadline will motivate you to get started.
 Without a concrete endpoint, you’ll continue putting off working toward your goal.

 SMART goals are an effective way to get your personal and professional life on track this upcoming year.
 The International Association of Women can help you accomplish your career goals.
 Join the largest network of professional women for support, motivation, and inspiration!